learn-co-curriculum/phase-0-intro-to-css/README.md

 ### Class Selectors

-Class selectors are used to select all elements that have a given class name.
+Class selectors are used to **select all elements that share a given class name**.
 The class selector syntax is: `.classname`.
-Simply prefix the classname with a '.'.
+Simply prefix the class name with a '.'.

 ```css
 /*